 What Is Generation Z?

-When it comes to content marketing, understanding different generations is key to success.
+When it comes to content marketing, understanding different generations is the key to success.

 Although there is some dispute about what age group comprises Gen Z, the most commonly held opinion is that the term applies to people born between 1997 and 2012.

-Both generations share many characteristics and experiences, most notably, the affinity for technology.
+Both generations share many characteristics and experiences, most notably, an affinity for technology.
 But Gen Z’ers have the distinction of being the first generation to have never experienced a world without cell phones or the internet.
-In a sense, Gen 7 is the first actual tech-native generation, which is reflected in their culture, lifestyle and preferences.
-This is especially apparent in how Gen 7’ers respond and react to digital marketing.
+In a sense, Gen Z is the first actual tech-native generation, which is reflected in their culture, lifestyle and preferences.
+This is especially apparent in how Gen Z’ers respond and react to digital marketing.

 Characteristics of Gen Z

 Some of the most distinctive characteristics of Gen Z’ers affect how they perceive and access marketing.
-Knowing about these characteristics and how to leverage them to your advantage are essential to the success of your marketing.
+Knowing about these characteristics and how to leverage them to your advantage is essential to the success of your marketing.
+The characteristics are:

 - Technology native